RyangDiaz/temporal-political-bias-lm/README.md

 `conda env create -n csci5541project --file environment.yml`

+Unzip the given `data.zip` file to have access to all the data used for this project.

 ## Functionality

 **Sanity Check**: To run politicalBiasBERT on the test set used in Baly et al. 2020 [1],